Urban Beekeeping with Gardener’s Glory

 As I mentioned earlier the honey will be lightly strained then packaged and sold.
 The thing with this raw honey is that it’s not filtered to be more visually appealing.
 It’s not heated to stop it crystallising.
 It’s not pasteurised which destroys delicate flavours created by yeast and enzymes.
 It’s not processed in any way that detracts from the hard work that the bees have put into it, and do you know why?
 Because that’s the way honey is meant to be.

-Follow Gardener’s Glory on social media below to find out more about what they do and where you can purchase there products.
+Follow Gardener’s Glory on social media below to find out more about what they do and where you can purchase their products.
 Even better, get in touch if you would like to be a part of the growing community of bee-friendly gardens.
 To learn more, read about Gardener’s Glory Rooftop Beekeeping.